 PensionDanmark regularly screens its equity portfolio for observance of the guidelines for socially responsible investments established by the board of directors in relation to:

-• Labor - and human rights
+• Labour - and human rights

 • Environment- and climate factors